Consumer Participation The Kidney Patient Charter

 How can you become involved in our Kidney Community?

 Kidney Health Australia's Mission is 'to promote good kidney health through education, advocacy and research".
 Raising awareness of kidney disease and its treatment grows particularly when people with kidney disease talk about dialysis and their lifestyle with friends and family members.

 To achieve change, people must share their concerns and act together, to increase the power of their voice.
-Kidney Health Australia wants to know the curren issues affecting people in our kidney community.
-You may email email@example.com with your contacts details and note in your request your wish to be added to our growing kidney community.
-You will also receive a copy of our monthly Kidney News.
+Kidney Health Australia wants to know the current issues affecting people in our kidney community.

 Kidney Health Australia - Education, Advocacy, Research, Support

-Topics: Our 'kidney' community I Transport I Home dialysis I Organ Donation I Donor Compensation
+Topics: Our kidney community I Transport I Home Dialysis I Organ Donation